COURSE TITLE: 7th Grade Mathematics

 Tardy Policy: This is a very rigorous course in mathematics, and students are required to be in class, on time and prepared to learn.
 Students will be marked tardy if they arrive to class without their textbook, notebook, or pencil.

 Basic Rules: Very simply, be attentive and be courteous.
 Feel free to hold me to the same standard.
-Me as a high school teacher and you as a math student, bothknow what is acceptable and not acceptable in a classroom.
+Me as a middle school teacher and you as a math student, both know what is acceptable and not acceptable in a classroom.
 Let’s have a good year.

 Tutoring / Extra Help: All students are encouraged to schedule time for extra help during their seminar period.